tedmoore/schelp2/docs/Classes/Dictionary.md

 ### `keysValuesChange`
 Iterate over the associations, and evaluate the function for each, passing key and value as argument.
-Replace the value with the return value from the function (similar to [#-collect](#-collect), but modifies the dictionary **in place**).
+Replace the value with the return value from the function (similar to [collect](#collect), but modifies the dictionary **in place**).
 ```supercollider
 d = Dictionary[\a -> "hello", \b -> "robot", \c -> [1, 2, 3]];
 d.keysValuesChange { |key, value| "the key: " ++ key ++ " the value: " ++ value };